solana-turbin3/Q3_25_Builder_Tommy/README.md

  - Airdropping
  - Minting NFTs
  - How to use authorities
- - I didn't know nothing about TS before this besides passively reading them for IDLs before.
+ - I didn't know nothing about TS before this, besides passively reading IDLs for other projects.

  </details>
 <details>